Shelbournator/thoughts/_posts/2026-01-04-the-architecture-of-meaning.md

 mermaid: false
 description: "Sailing to Byzantium is an attempt to escape the instability of biological decay by migrating meaning to the artificial."
 ---

-Today’s entry in the [Poem-a-Day]({{ site.baseurl }}/tags/poem-a-day/) challenge is [*Sailing to Byzantium*](https://www.poetryfoundation.org/poems/43291/sailing-to-byzantium) by W. B. Yeats.
+Today’s entry in the [Poem-a-Day]({{ site.baseurl }}/tags/poem-a-day/) challenge is *Sailing to Byzantium* by W. B. Yeats.

 Yesterday I read T. S. Eliot and thought about his ideas of tradition—how our humanity is grounded in concepts we inherit.
 Today, I’m looking at a different response to the problem of grounding.

-I should mention that I am taking it upon myself to read these poems directly, without outside analysis, to develop a sense of what they mean to me before looking more deeply at the context.
+I should mention that I am taking it upon myself to read these poems directly, without outside analysis, **first**, to develop a sense of what they mean to me before looking more deeply at the context.
 It seems relevant, then, to recognise that my own perception is already grounded by concepts I’ve learned in the past.

-## The Context: Romanticism as a Crisis of Grounding

-I’ve never studied Yeats explicitly, but I view him through the lens of British Romanticism.

-The broader context of Romanticism is the dawn of the modern age.
-Religious worldviews were becoming increasingly uninhabitable—particularly in Britain, where science and technology were deeply embedded.
-For many, religiosity had been the primary ground of meaning; its loss was experienced as a loss of meaning itself.

-For earlier Romantics (like Wordsworth), the solution was an inward turn: meaning could be reclaimed from **Perception** itself.

-But perception is slippery.
-For some, rather than providing an unambiguous foundation, perception became unsettling and strange.
-As Timothy Morton argues, Romanticism is the beginning of the modern condition: an attempt to ground all meaning in perception, only to discover that perception itself must be grounded in something, otherwise it feels uncanny.
+This is the best way to read classics, even if it feels like being thrown in at the deep-end at times.
+Speak to the author *directly* yourself, first, then only afterwards look at context and analysis.

+## A Modernist Looking Back

+*Sailing to Byzantium* was written in 1926 and published in 1927.
+Yeats was roughly 60 years old.

+This puts the poem firmly in the Modernist era, published a decade *after* Eliot’s *Prufrock*.
+However, Yeats occupies a unique position.
+He began his career in the twilight of the 19th century as a "Late Romantic," obsessed with folklore, nature, and the sublime.

+In this poem, he is not writing *from* that Romantic tradition, but looking back at it with the clarity of old age.

+The Romantic project of the 19th century was an attempt to ground **Meaning** in **Perception**—most famously in the immediate experience of the natural world.
+Early Romantics like Wordsworth found that, despite the collapse of the metaphysical beliefs undergirding Western civilization, individual moments of human experience, especially in Nature, were still saturated with Meaning.
+However, it wasn't long until other Romantics, in exploring this to its natural conclusions, would start to find that Perception itself was ungrounded and sometimes alienating.

+At 60 years old, Keats is disillusioned with this approach: as his biology starts to fade, he no longer believes it can bear the weight of **Meaning**.
+He seeks to build up artificial symbols far and distant from the impermanent reality of his fading body.

-### The Kantian Architecture
+## The Kantian Architecture

-To understand this, we have to look at Immanuel Kant.
+To deep dive into these ideas, let's look at the philosophical rock star of that earlier era: Immanuel Kant.

-Influencing the later Romantics, Kant tried to find a grounding for perception in the structure of the mind itself.
+Influencing some Romantics, Kant tried to find a grounding for the self and perception in the structure of the mind itself.
 He proposed the **Transcendental Conditions of Experience**: features necessary for experience to occur (Space, Time, Causality).

 > **Note on "Transcendental"**
 >